xlowxlow/sc-claude-code-files/reading_notes/L0_notes.md

 - e-commerce data analysis (Lesson 7)
 - Figma design mockup (Lesson 8)

 The lessons are video-only.
 You can choose to just watch the videos, but if you'd like to check out the code examples, you can find below the corresponding links.
-And if you'd like to try the lesson tasks, you would need to install Claude Code and use it directly in your terminal or within your IDE (for example VS Code which is the IDE used in this course).
+And if you'd like to try the lessons' tasks, you would need to install Claude Code and use it directly in your terminal or within your IDE (for example VS Code which is the IDE used in this course).
 Each lesson is followed by a reading note that includes the prompts used, a summary of Claude Code's features covered in the lesson and some additional notes.

 ## Course Outline